4d49/scene-library/README.md

 # Scene Library Tool

 Add-on for easy and fast work with scenes as assets.
+Both 3D and 2D scenes are supported

 > [!IMPORTANT]
 > Only Godot 4.2+ is supported.